TanjaKec/mws/public/media/TK_CV.knit.md

 V. Oro, T. Kecojevic, S. Tosi. *Hatching inhibition of Globodera rostochiensis by some fungal isolates*, 31st International Symposium of the European Society of Nematologies; Adena, Turkey; 23-27 September 2012

 T. Kecojevic, P.J.
-Foster. *Smooth Bootstrap Inference for Parametric Quantile Regression*, Applied Statistics 2012 International Conference -- AS2012; Ribno, Bled, Slovenia; 23-26 September 2012
+Foster. *Smooth Bootstrap Inference for Parametric Quantile Regression*, Applied Statistics 2012 International Conference -- AS2012; Ribno, Bled, Slovenia, 23-26 September 2012

 A.K.
 Derbyshire, T. Kecojevic. *The Evolution of the Boka Kotorska as a Sustainable Urban Ecological Entity*, IFKAD - KCWS 2012 joint conference; Knowledge, Innovation and Sustainability: Integrating Micro and Macro Perspectives, Matera-Italy, 13-15 June 2012